Hacker0x01/pingpong/README.md

 - The player saving the other will loose its life if the player makes a mistake.
 This way there is always a risk involved helping others.

 ### Diversity in finals aka "The Freshman Law"
 Diversity at HackerOne is a hot topic.
 We aim to be as diverse as possible.
 Not only when working on a world-class product, but also during the Ping Pong finals.
 Therefore any freshman playing member will start any round with one extra beginners-life.
 That applies only if starting first round or when player has one normal life.
 Player loses their freshman status after they end up in finals five times in a row.
+Elder players will wisely and respectfully count the streak.
 So basically it's:

 ```ruby
 rounds.each do |round|